Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Simulations

-For comparison, we also computed: (1) the estimator $\widehat{\tau}_1^* - \widehat{\tau}_0^*$, based on the influence functions $\dot{\tau}_{a}^*$ described in section \ref{sec:IF} that are efficient under MAR; and (2) estimators that did not make use of the second-stage outcomes.
-We acknowledge that there are very many approaches one might consider for analyzing the data using only the initially observed data, but decided that a reasonable analyst might assume MAR, and proceed by targeting $\xi_1(P) - \xi_0(P)$ (introduced in section \ref{sec:approach}) with an outcome regression based estimator based on the $g$-formula (i.e., averaging $\mu_{a, R}$ over the empirical distribution of $L_g$), an inverse-probability weighted (IPW) estimator with missingness-treatment weights $\pi_a\gamma_a$, as described in \citet{ross2021}, or an augmented-IPW estimator combining both approaches as in \citet{davidian2005} and \citet{williamson2012}.
+For comparison, we also computed: (1) the estimator $\widehat{\tau}_1^* - \widehat{\tau}_0^*$, based on the influence functions $\dot{\tau}_{a}^*$ that are efficient under MAR (analysis strategy \#3); and (2) estimators that did not make use of the second-stage outcomes (analysis strategy \#1).
+We acknowledge that there are very many approaches one might consider for analyzing the data using only the initially observed data, but decided that a reasonable analyst might assume MAR, and proceed by targeting $\xi_1(P_o) - \xi_0(P_o)$, where $\xi_a(P_o) = \mathbb{E}_{P_o}[\mu_{a, R}(\boldsymbol{L})]$, with an outcome regression based estimator based on the $g$-formula (i.e., averaging $\mu_{a, R}$ over the empirical distribution of $L_g$), an inverse-probability weighted (IPW) estimator with missingness-treatment weights $\pi_a\gamma_a$, as described in \citet{ross2022reflection}, or an augmented-IPW estimator combining both approaches as in \citet{davidian2005} and \citet{williamson2012}.
 We pitted each of these estimators (using the correct models for $\mu_{a, \mathrm{MAR}}$, $\mu_{a, R}$, $\pi_a$, and $\gamma_a$) against our influence function-based estimator in all three scenarios.

 The results of the simulation study are presented in Figure \ref{fig:res1}.
 The robustness of the influence-function based estimator $\widehat{\tau}_1 - \widehat{\tau}_0$ is clearly seen, as unbiased inference was obtained in all scenarios when all models were correctly specified, or either $(\widehat{\mu}_{a,S}, \widehat{\mu}_{a,R}, \widehat{\gamma}_a)$ or $\widehat{\pi}_a$ was misspecified.
 When both were misspecified, some bias was observed in all three MAR violation scenarios.
 The initial-sample-only MAR-based estimators had slightly lower variance, but were substantially biased when there was even a moderate violation of MAR.
 The MAR-efficient estimator $\widehat{\tau}_1^* - \widehat{\tau}_0^*$, as expected, had the lowest variance of all estimators and was unbiased in the MAR scenario.
 When there was a moderate or large violation of MAR, $\widehat{\tau}_1^* - \widehat{\tau}_0^*$ was biased, though less so than the initial-sample-only MAR-based estimators.